pidster/docs.docker.com/README.md

     | `target`    | The subdirectory in the container the build creates so the build creates `target`/`name` in the container.              |
     | `ignores`   | Specifies files / folders to ignore.                                                                                    |

+  Any values that are common across all projects, add to the `defaults` block.
+  For example, these `defaults` indicate all the repos you intend to build belong to `docker`.

+      defaults:
+          org: docker
+          ref: docs
+          path: docs
+          repo_name: "{name}"
+          name: "{repo_name}"
+          target: "content/{name}"
+          ignores: ['.*/Dockerfile']

+      projects:
+          - name: docs-base
+            ref: hugo
+            org: docker
+            path: !!null
+            target: .

+          - name: docker
+            ref: docs
+            path: docs/

+  You can override the defaults on any entry.
+This specifies to build the `hugo-test-fixes` branch belonging to the `https://github.com/moxiegirl/docker`
+  fork:

+          - name: docker
+            orgh: moxiegirl
+            ref: hugo-test-fixes
+            path: docs/

 5. Set your environment variables

         $ export AWS_ACCESS_KEY_ID=AKIAIKGKXQ3QTG3QY1SY